Learning and development in nonprofit data and tech

 NTEN courses run for one week and are offered twice a year.

-Create a learning and development plan (at one of several levels — individual, team, or organizational).
+Create a learning and development plan at either the individual, team, or organizational level.

 Identify your own preferred learning styles and those of others.

 Choose amongst different learning and development opportunities for the right people at the right times.

 A great data and tech culture may only be as good as the organization’s overall learning and development culture.
 It’s because you need exponentially more skills, knowledge, and experiences each day to use data and technology for mission and impact.
 So how can you keep up?
 How do you keep staff engaged if they don’t consider themselves techies?
 How do you support and manage data and tech learning, even when it isn’t your thing?